malonzo47/pynita_GUI/README.md

-# pynita_GUI
+# pyNITA
- **pynita_GUI** is the python implementation of Noise Insensitive Trajectory Algorithm (NITA).
+ **pyNITA** is the python implementation of Noise Insensitive Trajectory Algorithm (NITA).
+It can be run from a user-friendly GUI (graphical user interface) or from control scripts.

  Please refer to the [Scientific Reports](https://www.nature.com/articles/srep35129) article for detailed description of NITA and its application.
 The below steps here will walk you through the installation procedure and package requirements necessary for pynita_GUI.

  Binary releases are available and it is also possible to run from source.